 No state-wide licensing requirements exist; however, each local jurisdiction within the state may have different massage permit requirements or business license requirements.

 California Requirements for Massage Insurance

-While no state-wide mandates are currently in place, securing massage therapist liability insurance is a sound business decision and may be required in order to work in certain locations by landlords, employers, or local jurisdictions.
+While no state-wide mandates are currently in place, securing insurance protection is a sound business decision and may be required in order to work in certain locations by landlords, employers, or local jurisdictions.

-As a massage therapist, massage liability insurance is very important to your business.
-It doesn't matter if you are working as an employee or as an independent contractor, whether you work part time or full time, or whether or not you work from home, you still encounter risks when you deal with the general public.
+As a professional bodyworker, insurance coverage is very important to your business.
+It doesn’t matter if you are working as an employee or as an independent contractor, whether you work part time or full time, or whether or not you work from home, you still encounter risks when you deal with the general public.